-Our clients and candidates do not like too much irrelevant information and unnecessary analysis.
-They always want what is quick and accurate.
-This is what we have sought to supply.
+Our clients and candidates do not like reports with too much irrelevant information and unnecessary salary analysis.
+They want a quick and accurate reference guide of salaries.
+So, this is what we have sought to provide.

 |Assistant Manager||Catering Manager||District Manager||Vice President of Operations|